fpivetti/Spring-Data-Redis-Cache/README.md

         retries: 60
 ```

-* Update the product composite _application.yml_ file to configure the Spring Boot application to automatically connect to
+* Update the product composite service _application.yml_ file to configure the Spring Boot application to automatically
-Redis.
+connect to Redis.
 ```
 spring:
   cache: